microsoft/vscode-wiki/December-Test-Plan.md

 - [x] win @aeschli
 - [x] mac | linux @isidorn

-Unless you include a path character in your query or enabled fuzzy matching, quick open for files should work as before:
+Unless you include a path character in your query or enabled fuzzy matching, quick open for files should work as before.

+Verify:
 * results are sorted properly with most relevant ones to the top
 * editor history always comes first on top of matching file results
 * if you narrow down a search, subsequent matching is fast and does not go to the disk (verify with a larger workspace)

-Verify the new support to match on paths if included in search
+Verify the new support to match on paths if included in search:
 * using the native path separator in the search enables matching on (workspace relative) paths for both editor history results and file matching
 * more relevant results are still sorted to the top
 * results are highlighted properly also in their path segment

-Verify the new support for fuzzy file matching
+Verify the new support for fuzzy file matching:
-* find and enable the new setting to enable fuzzy matching for quick open. this will only enable fuzzy matching for file search, it should not have any impact to other quick open providers, nor the editor history search
+* find and enable the new setting to enable fuzzy matching for quick open.
+This will only enable fuzzy matching for file search, it should not have any impact to other quick open providers, nor the editor history search
 * verify results from file searches match on the entire (workspace relative) path of the file without having to use the native path separator
 * verify matching happens in substrings of the path, not requiring the characters to be in sequence (e.g. "fr" would match "**f**oo_ba**r**")
 * more relevant results are sorted to the top